 What is the Scope of Operations Management?

-Operations management (OM) is one of the most crucial functions in any business, regardless of its size, industry, or nature.
-From factories to service providers, OM is essential in guaranteeing that products and services are created effectively to satisfy consumer demands.
+Operations management (OM) is one of the most crucial functions of any business, whether it is small or large, regardless of the sector or nature of its operations.
+In factories, service providers, and any other area, OM is important in ensuring that products and services are manufactured effectively to satisfy consumers.

-This article explores the key areas that define the scope of OM, providing practical insights to help you understand its critical role in real-world business operations.
+This article examines the key areas that define the scope of OM, offering practical insights to help you understand its crucial role in real-world business operations.

 Objectives of Operations Management